-The house was large and spacious, with generous bay windows to the front and a sunny, glass conservatory on the east.
+The house was large and spacious, with generous bay windows to the front and a sunny, glass conservatory on the south-east.
 The first floor had a number of large bedrooms with two shared bathrooms and a WC on the half-landing.
 Upstairs there were two or three attic bedrooms.
 A fenced yard enclosed several out-buildings, including garages, storage sheds, wash-room and even hen houses and laying sheds.

 After the death of John Anderson, in 1955, the hotel was run by John's widow.
 In 1959, the hotel was sold and renamed the White Heather Hotel.
 That hotel was badly damaged by fire in 1984 and the building was subsequently demolished.